Is the dark affecting your mood?

 - Cut your alcohol intake.
 A glass of wine may help you fall asleep, but will interfere with the restfulness of the second half of the night.

 - Exercise in the morning or early afternoon.
-Even if you feel like you sleep better by exercising at night, you could be disrupting your natural daily cortisol rhythm.
+By exercising at night, you could be disrupting your natural daily cortisol rhythm.

 - Move your body, throughout the day, everyday: stand, walk, move, stretch…